LMS Elearning Workplace training

 • What are the benefits of an LMS? – Learning management systems serve as a one-stop-shop for your employees’ learning and development needs.
 Not only will it streamline your training processes and make it easy to track progress but it can also drive employee engagement and retention.

-• What types of LMS are available? – There are many different types of LMS available, depending on your organization’s needs, priorities, and budget constraints.
+• What types of LMSs are available? – There are many different types of LMS available, depending on your organization’s needs, priorities, and budget constraints.
 Options include cloud-based LMS, open-source LMS, and free LMS.

 Not sure what to look for in an LMS?
 This guide will take you through some of the most important considerations you’ll need to make.